 Professor Bearer-Friend joined GW Law after serving as Acting Assistant Professor of Tax Law at NYU, where he taught courses on federal estate and gift tax, tax procedure, and tax policy.
 Prior to academia, Professor Bearer-Friend was Tax Counsel to Senator Elizabeth Warren, leading the Senator’s work on a wide range of tax matters, including tax filing simplification, international tax reform, and the tax treatment of student loan discharges.
 Professor Bearer-Friend was also an associate with DC tax boutique Ivins, Phillips & Barker, where he advised clients on federal income tax, estate and gift tax, and employee benefits issues.

-Professor Bearer-Friend is actively engaged with public policy and regularly advises journalists, think tanks, and Congressional staff on tax law.
+Professor Bearer-Friend is actively engaged with public policy and regularly advises journalists, think tanks, presidential campaigns, and congressional staff on tax law.
 His research has been cited by the National Women's Law Center, the Center for Budget & Policy Priorities, and the Roosevelt Institute.
 Professor Bearer-Friend graduated magna cum laude from Brown University with a BA in Comparative Literature and holds an MA in Education from the University of California, Berkeley, and a JD from Stanford Law School.
 Prior to transferring to Brown, he attended Deep Springs College, a 26 student college located on an operating cattle ranch and alfalfa farm in Eastern California.

 BA, Brown University; MA, UC Berkeley Graduate School of Education; JD, Stanford Law School